zgypa/zgypa.github.io/resume.md

 ## Standards Based

-Being so adimate about informatics standards, i couldn't but use a standard also for the CV: i have used the EuropassCV format.
-The PDF was generated from the [europass European Union](https://europa.eu/europass/) website and it includes the CV in Europass XML format.
-You can extract the XML with `pdfdetach`.
+Being so adimate about informatics standards, i couldn't but use a standard also for the CV: i have used the [JSONResume](https://jsonresume.org) format.

 ## Download

 [Curriculum Vitae PDF](Toni_Magni_CV.pdf)

-The europass website also allows one to generate an HTML version which looks like this:
+The JSONResume website also allows one to generate an HTML version which looks like this:

 [Curriculum Vitae HTML](Toni_Magni_CV.html)